zain-iqbal-3000/lean-mass/README.md

 # User Registration:

 Users can create accounts to save their progress and preferences.
-BMI Calculation:

-Input weight, height, and age to calculate BMI.
+1. BMI Calculation: Input weight, height, and age to calculate BMI.
 View BMI status and recommended ranges.
-Personalized Guidance:

-Receive personalized diet and exercise recommendations.
+2. Personalized Guidance:Receive personalized diet and exercise recommendations.
-Interactive 3D Models:

-Explore interactive 3D models for exercise demonstrations.
+3. Interactive Videos: Explore interactive videos for exercise demonstrations.
-Text-to-Speech:

-Enable text-to-speech for audible guidance.
+4. Text-to-Speech:Enable text-to-speech for audible guidance.
 # Contributing
 We welcome contributions to make LeanMass better.
 To contribute, follow these steps: